Fancy Ducks vs Fancy Geese

 we really did

 have a television where the knob was broken and you changed the channel with a wrench.
+Classic.

 Classic TV hack.
+Exactly.

-Here's a case from Gabriella in St.
+Here's a case from Gabriella in St. Louis, Missouri.

+I have a one and a half year old cat named Pippin.
 Since I adopted him in June of 2021, I have derived an infinite amount of joy from watching him sleep at my feet while I work at my desk.

-Recently, he's discovered my warm and cozy closet and has begun sleeping in there, out of my view.
+Recently, he's discovered my warm and and cozy closet and has begun sleeping in there, out of my view.

 I've started closing the closet door to encourage Pippin to hang out by my desk instead of in the closet.